MLB All-Star Voting 2018: Predictions for AL and NL Starting Rosters

 Mookie Betts leads all players with over three million fan votes, which makes him the closest thing to a lock for the American League starting lineup.

-Fellow outfielders Mike Trout and Aaron Judge appear to be in good shape as well, as Judge leads fourth-place outfielder George Springer by just under a million votes.
+Fellow outfielders Mike Trout and Aaron Judge appear to be in good shape as well, as the latter leads fourth-place outfielder George Springer by just under a million votes.

 Jose Altuve and J.D.
 Martinez hold significant leads, with the closest competitors to each of them in the fan vote totaling less than a million votes.